top of page

 Overview

-Gin is arguably the most versatile spirit for cocktails.
-Its herbaceous flavor profile can harmonize with virtually any ingredient, in any style of cocktail, whilst not dominating it or fading into the background.
-Thus, gin is the base spirit in a slew of essential classic cocktails, including the most iconic of them all: the Martini (yes, originally made with gin).
+Gin is a cocktail chameleon.
+Its herbaceous flavor profile can cozy up to virtually any ingredient, in any style of cocktail, without dominating or fading into the background.
+Unsurprisingly, it anchors a slew of essential classic cocktails, including the iconic Martini (yes, originally made with gin).

-Gin is basically flavored vodka.
-It is made by taking a neutral spirit (aka vodka) - typically grain-based but not always - and infusing it with a variety of botanicals, the most essential of which are juniper berries, which have a bright, pine needle-like aroma.
-Other commonly used botanicals include citrus peel, coriander, angelika root, orris root, cassia bark, and licorice root, among many others.
-You can read more about how a gin's flavor is constructed and the roles the different botanicals play below.
+In fundamental terms, Gin is flavored vodka.
+It is made by taking a neutral spirit (aka vodka), typically grain-based but not always, and infusing it with a variety of herbs, barks, and species, aka botanicals.
+The most crucial of these are juniper berries, which lend a bright, pine needle-like aroma.
+Other commonly used ingredients include citrus peel, coriander, angelika root, orris root, cassia bark, and licorice root.
+More about how these botanicals are woven together to compose a gin's flavor profile can be found below.

 Recommended Brands